bootlin/simplest-yocto-setup/README.md

 # Have dinner

-# Find the output images here
+# Find the output images here (replace dogbonedark if building for another
+# machine):
 ls -l tmp-glibc/deploy/images/dogbonedark/

-# Flash the image (use your uSD card device instead of XYZ!):
+# Flash the image (replace machine name, and use your uSD card device
+# instead of XYZ!):
 sudo bmaptool copy tmp-glibc/deploy/images/dogbonedark/kiss-image-dogbonedark.wic /dev/XYZ
 ```

-To use a different machine you can set `MACHINE ?= "stompduck"` in
-`conf/site.conf` or in your shell environment and replace the machine name
-in the paths.

 # That's all!